Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > Light enters this circular room through five cracked windows.
 The light falls on a large, dust-covered bed in the center of the room, its posts topped with wood-carved dragons.
 Two large animals flank the double doors.
 One is a brown bear standing on its hind legs, its claws outstretched.
 The other is a dire wolf, its face frozen in an evil snarl.
 Near the wolf lies an empty wooden chest.
 ^48e

 This room once served as a bedchamber for Sir [[4.
-World Almanac/NPCs/Vladimir Horngaard (COS).md\|Vladimir Horngaard]] and [[4.
-World Almanac/NPCs/Sir Godfrey Gwilym (COS).md\|Sir Godfrey Gwilym]].
+World Almanac/NPCs/Vladimir Horngaard.md\|Vladimir Horngaard]] and [[4.
+World Almanac/NPCs/Sir Godfrey Gwilym.md\|Sir Godfrey Gwilym]].
 The bear and the dire wolf are stuffed and harmless.
 Looters ransacked the chest long ago, leaving nothing of value.

 ### Q40.
 Argynvost's Study